replicatedhq/replicated-field-labs/instruqt/closing-information-gap/06-support-bundle-diagnosis/assignment.md

   Progressing   Unknown  DeploymentPaused
 ```

-It seems that someone at Geeglo paused the rollout of the Harbor job service
+It seems that someone at Geeglo paused the rollout of the Slackernews frontend
 deployment.
 It's possible they also killed the running replica, or that it
 failed in some other way and could not be replaced because of this condition.
 You've likely found the cause of Geeglo's outage, and can work with them to